Manmohan Singh: Foreign policy

 Singh's government worked towards stronger ties with the United States.
 He visited the United States in July 2005 initiating negotiations over the Indo-US civilian nuclear agreement.
 This was followed by George W. Bush's successful visit to India in March 2006, during which the declaration over the nuclear agreement was made, giving India access to American nuclear fuel and technology while India will have to allow IAEA inspection of its civil nuclear reactors.
 After more than two years for more negotiations, followed by approval from the IAEA, Nuclear Suppliers Group and the US Congress, India and the US signed the agreement on 10 October 2008 with Pranab Mukherjee representing India.
-Singh had the first official state visit to the White House during the administration of US President Barack Obama.
+Singh had the first official state visit to the White House during the administration of US president Barack Obama.
 The visit took place in November 2009, and several discussions took place, including on trade and nuclear power.

 Relations improved with Japan and European Union countries, like the United Kingdom, France, and Germany.
 Relations with Iran continued and negotiations over the Iran-Pakistan-India gas pipeline have taken place.
 New Delhi hosted an India–Africa Summit in April 2006 which was attended by the leaders of 15 African states.
 Relations have improved with other developing countries, particularly Brazil and South Africa.
 Singh carried forward the momentum which was established after the "Brasilia Declaration" in 2003 and the IBSA Dialogue Forum was formed.

 Singh's government was especially keen on expanding ties with Israel.
 From 2003, the two countries made significant investments in each other, making Israel a rival to Russia to become India's largest defence partner.
 Though there have been a few diplomatic glitches between India and Russia, especially over the delay and price hike of several Russian weapons to be delivered to India, relations between the two remained strong with India and Russia signing various agreements to increase defence, nuclear energy and space co-operation.

 During the Libyan Civil War, India abstained from voting on the UN Security Council's Resolutions 1970 and 1973 that authorised NATO action in Libya.
-In Lok Sabha, resolution was uniamously adopted to condemn NATO's military intervention in Libya.
+In Lok Sabha, resolution was unanimously adopted to condemn NATO's military intervention in Libya.

 In 2009, Singh was among the leaders who laid the foundation of the BRICS.
 The establishment of the group is often described as a display of emergent economic power.

 Singh criticised the West for the use of force to enforce regime change in Syria and Libya during his speech at the UN in September 2011.
 India was silent over the killing of Gaddafi.
 Although India was among the last few countries to recognise the Libyan National Transitional Council, it agreed to work with the Council to help rebuild Libya.
 India resent an ambassador to Tripoli in July 2012 having shut its mission in Tripoli in 2011.